wheerdam/linuxjoy/windows.md

 # Windows XInput Native Library

 A Windows [XInput](https://msdn.microsoft.com/en-us/library/windows/desktop/hh405053(v=vs.85).aspx) native library that implements the native API is included in LinuxJoystick.
 The source code of the native library is named [`winxinput.cpp`](LinuxJoystick/native/winxinput.cpp).
-This library can be compiled in Visual Studio 2015 with the provided solution file in `LinuxJoystick/native/njnative` and will generate `njnative.dll`.
+This library can be compiled in Visual Studio 2015 (only the Community version was tested) with the provided solution file in `LinuxJoystick/native/njnative` and will generate `njnative.dll`.

 **Note:** The architecture of the native library must match with the JVM architecture.
 E.g. a 32-bit native library will not be able to link with LinuxJoystick running on a 64-bit JVM, and vice versa. `NoJoy` keeps a stack trace if a link failure has occured.
 This stack trace can be accessed with the `NoJoy.getLinkErrorString()` function.